-Bernardo Figueiredo is a senior lecturer in marketing and a researcher of consumer culture and market dynamics in the School of Economics, Finance and Marketing, at RMIT University in Australia.
+Bernardo Figueiredo is an Associate Professor of Marketing and a researcher of consumer culture and market dynamics in the School of Economics, Finance and Marketing, at RMIT University in Australia.
 His research focus on understanding how the globalization of markets and cultures shapes consumption and marketing practices.

 After earning his PhD from the University of New South Wales, Bernardo worked in the Consumption, Culture and Commerce group at the University of Southern Denmark.
 He currently works for RMIT University.